Sushitrashhhh/Sushitrashhhh/README.md

-- 👋 Hi, I’m @Sushitrashhhh
+- 👋 Hi, I’m Priyankar
 - 👀 I’m interested in fullstack devlopment
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Web dev
 - 💞️ I’m looking to collaborate on some unique ideas
 - 📫 How to reach me - ur free to contact me on my gmail acc-> sona.gogeta@gamil.com